VET Student Loans

 How will my Course Fees be Charged?

 - Fees for courses eligible for VET Student Loans are charged by Units of competency within a block.
 Your course will have at least three blocks and your payments will be spread across the duration of your course.
 Each block has a census day, set at no less than 20% into the block.
-Refer to the attached Schedule of vet tuition fees: 7 December 2019- 20 February 2021, Schedule of VET Tuition Fees: 5 October 2019-24 October 2020 and Schedule of VET Tuition Fees: 18 April 2020-12 June 2021 for more information.
+Refer to the attached Schedule of vet tuition fees: 7 December 2019- 20 February 2021, Schedule of VET Tuition Fees: 5 October 2019-24 October 2020, Schedule of VET Tuition Fees: 18 April 2020-12 June 2021, Schedule of VET Tuition Fees – 2019 Distance timetable and Schedule of VET Tuition Fees – 2020 Distance timetable for more information.

 - You will be sent an Invoice Notice 14 days before each census day, indicating your fees and census dates.
 Your debt is incurred on the day after the census day.
 After a census day has passed, h&h will also send you a Commonwealth Assistance Notice (CAN) for that block.
 The CAN will provide you with information about your debt, including the loan fee if applicable.
 If you believe your CAN is incorrect, you should contact the college immediately.

 - There is a gap between the course fee and the loan cap that the Commonwealth will allow for your course.
-You will be advised of this when you enquire, and also about other payment options that are available.
+You will be advised of this when you enquire, and about other payment options that are available.
 You can apply for a payment plan and pay any gap fee prior to the census date in order to finalise your payment for that block.

 - Please note that a 20% loan fee will apply for full fee-paying students.